Kashina69/RawLang/README.md

 ```

 ## Output in python
-You will get the output in a new generated dir in the RawLang folder name as generated_code and the file name will be the same as the code.txt file name
+You will get the output in a new generated dir in the RawScript folder name as generated_code and the file name will be the same as the code.txt file name

 ```py
 def add(x, y):